-Figure 6.2: Ireland sub-communities discovered through recursive community detection.
-This figure depicts enriched ancestor birth locations for three sub-communities originating in Ireland: Munster (A), Leinster (B), and eastern Conaught (C).
-These and other sub-communities were identified through community detection on the larger Ireland community.
+Figure 6.2: Ireland subnetworks discovered through recursive community detection.
+This figure depicts enriched ancestor birth locations for three journeys originating in Ireland: Munster (A), Leinster (B), and eastern Conaught (C).
+These and other journeys were identified through community detection on a larger Ireland journey.
 Significantly enriched birth locations are in red, and less enriched locations are in yellow.
 Data are projected onto maps from OpenStreetMap (openstreetmap.org/copyright).

-The communities visualized in Figure 6.2, discovered with the same algorithm as before, represents a finer population structure than the communities we discover from the entire IBD network.
+The population structure visualized in Figure 6.2, discovered with the same algorithm as before, represents a finer population structure than the one we discover from the entire IBD network.
 We can continue to run community detection on this smaller set of individuals.
-As before, we find a number of communities, each corresponding to even finer-scale population structure.
+As before, we find a number of subnetworks, each corresponding to even finer-scale population structure.

 After multiple rounds of recursive community detection, we discover increasingly fine-scale population structure corresponding to local population histories.
-At the end of multiple rounds of community detection on the Munster Irish community from Figure 6.2A, we discovered over 60 sub-communities corresponding to several overlapping regions (Figure 6.3).
+At the end of multiple rounds of community detection on the Munster Irish journey from Figure 6.2A, we discovered over 60 journeys corresponding to several overlapping regions (Figure 6.3).

-Figure 6.3: Sub-communities detected in Munster, Ireland.
-By running community detection on the community corresponding to Munster, Ireland, we discover over 60 sub-communities, illustrated by the white polygons.
+Figure 6.3: Additional journeys detected in Munster, Ireland.
+By running community detection on the ancestral journey corresponding to Munster, Ireland, we discover over 60 journeys, illustrated by the white polygons.
 Data are projected onto maps from OpenStreetMap (openstreetmap.org/copyright)

 Considering our DNA database is composed of over 25 million individuals, running community detection on the complete database at a single time is computationally infeasible.
 Therefore, we have adopted a targeted approach where we focus on starting with DNA samples from individuals with likely ties back to certain global regions.
-Under this approach, if our goal is to develop additional communities in Ireland, we may begin our community detection on the IBD network of individuals already assigned to existing Irish communities, or filter individuals based on their ethnicity estimate results.
+Under this approach, if our goal is to develop additional discoveries in Ireland, we may begin our community detection on the IBD network of individuals already assigned to existing Irish journeys, or filter individuals based on their ancestral region results.
 This improves the computational efficiency and performance of the detection process.

-7. Assigning Individuals to Communities
+7. Assigning Individuals to Ancestral Journeys

-While the results from the recursive application of the community detection algorithm on the IBD network reveal intriguing fine-scale communities, we still require a way to deliver these insights to customers.
-One possibility is that we could select the single community that each sample is assigned to at the end of the community detection algorithm and deliver that as a community assignment.
+While the results from the recursive application of the community detection algorithm on the IBD network reveal intriguing fine-scale subnetworks, we still require a way to deliver these insights to customers.
+One possibility is that we could select the single community that each sample is assigned to at the end of the community detection algorithm and deliver that as an ancestral journey assignment.

 This approach would have two fundamental limitations.
-First, any single AncestryDNA sample may have strong connections to multiple communities.
-For example, an individual with shared ancestry with both an Irish community and shared ancestry with an Italian community may have a strong connection to both communities, but due to the nature of the community detection algorithm we use, the end result would only be one community assignment.
+First, any single AncestryDNA sample may have strong connections to multiple journeys.
+For example, an individual with shared ancestry with both an Irish journey and shared ancestry with an Italian journey may have a strong connection to both journeys, but due to the nature of the detection algorithm we use, the end result would only be one assignment.
 Second, running community detection daily for a large network with millions of samples and billions of connections is computationally infeasible.

 Instead, we have opted to use machine learning algorithms, which overcome both of these limitations.
-To assign samples to communities, we create a reference panel of samples for each community that is discovered.
-Each reference panel is refined to remove individuals less representative of the community and to account for close family relationships.
-For each reference panel (representing one community) that passes certain quality metrics, we construct a binary classifier (Figure 7.1).
+To assign samples to ancestral journeys, we create a reference panel of samples for each journey that is discovered.
+Each reference panel is refined to remove individuals less representative of the journey and to account for close family relationships.
+For each reference panel (representing one journey) that passes certain quality metrics, we construct a binary classifier (Figure 7.1).

-Figure 7.1: Binary classifiers are used to assign AncestryDNA customers to multiple communities.
-For each of the communities, we build a binary classifier that will decide if a customer should be assigned to that community or not.
-This is depicted as "yes, assigned to the community," or "no, not assigned to the community" in the figure.
+Figure 7.1: Binary classifiers are used to assign AncestryDNA customers to multiple ancestral journeys.
+For each of the ancestral journeys, we build a binary classifier that will decide if a customer should be assigned to that journey or not.